-Shangri-La’s first European hotel is a majestic mansion with Eiffel Tower views and Michelin-starred cuisine.
+Shangri-La’s first European hotel occupies a majestic 1896 limestone mansion, with Eiffel Tower views and Michelin-starred cuisine.

 In the Area

-— Review by Hannah Westley, courtesy of Jetsetter.com.
-The text has been modified to fit the format.
+Review with a contribution by Hannah Westley, courtesy of Jetsetter.com.